overwolf/overwolf.github.io/docs/api/overwolf-games-events-tft.md

 * rank

 Aside from summoner name which is received during the loading screen, the rest of the data mentioned above will be delivered once the actual game has begun.

+<b>Important note regarding "index" data</b>

+The final & accurate rank position of each player in the match will be given only at the end of the match when the local player had died or won.

 Data example: